gravitylens/vbox-tui/README.md

 To modify VM settings:

 1. Select a VM from the list
-2. Press `c` or click the "Config" button
+2. Press `c` to open the configuration screen
-3. Edit the desired settings (memory, CPUs, VRAM, boot device)
+3. Edit the desired settings (memory, CPUs, VRAM, boot device, ISO attachment, network)
 4. Click "Save" or press Enter

 **Note:** VMs must be powered off to change most settings.

+## Reconnecting to VM GUI

+If you've lost connection to a running VM's GUI window (e.g., the window was closed but the VM is still running), you can reconnect by:

+1. Select the VM from the list
+2. Press `g` to show/reconnect to the GUI window

+This works for VMs in running or paused states and will open a new window showing the VM's display.

 ## Architecture